Bob Lucas (footballer): Weymouth club president

-Personal life
+Personal life and death

-Lucas married Jean in 1951, whom he met in 1941 or 1942 when he went to buy a pair of football boots at Cole's sports shop in St Mary Street, Weymouth.
+Lucas married Jean in 1951, whom he met in June 1941 when he went to buy a pair of football boots at Cole's sports shop in St Mary Street, Weymouth.
 He had a daughter, Linda, and a son, Bobby, who died from cancer at the age of five.
 He was also a supporter of Weymouth.